arturo-j-martinez-ii/tlens/README.md

 49. A "Get started with more applications" screen should appear
 50. Press "Finish"

-_You have successfully installed Ubuntu onto your Raspberry Pi!
+_You have successfully setup Ubuntu to run on your Raspberry Pi!
 You're doing great!_ :goat:

+_Now we will begin installing all the libraries we need to use the transcription program_

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------